Getting data into Skyline

 However a quick note, on the transport any metrics data over UDP…. sorry if did you not get that.

-Metrics to be submitted to Flux via HTTP/S which feeds Graphite which pickles to Skyline, see the Flux page.
+Metrics can be submitted to Flux via HTTP/S which forwards data to Graphite or RedisTimeseries and VictoriaMetrics.
+Flux can accept data from Prometheus, VictoriaMetrics, telegraf and generic HTTP JSON see the Flux page.

-If neither of these listeners are acceptable, it’s easy enough to extend them.
-Add a method in listen.py and add a line in the horizon-agent that points to your new listener.
+If none of these methods are acceptable, it’s easy enough to extend them.
+Add a method in listen.py and add a line in the horizon/agent.py that points to your new listener.

-Once you get real data flowing through your system, the Analyzer will be able start analyzing for anomalies.
+Once you get real data flowing through your system, the Analyzer will be able start analysing for anomalies.

 Do not expect to see anomalies or anything in the Webapp immediately